scalameta/metals/docs/editors/vim.md

 ## Worksheets

-Metals allows users to create a `*.worksheet.sc` file and see evaluations right in the file.
+Metals allows users to create a `src/main/scala/*.worksheet.sc` file and see evaluations right in the file.
 In Vim, this is done using comments that are inserted which will allow you to hover on them to expand.
 In Neovim, this is done using Neovim's [virtual text](https://neovim.io/doc/user/api.html#nvim_buf_set_virtual_text())